enndy6285/enndy6285.github.io/_posts/2020-04-03-whats-jekyll.md

 ### Learning to think like a Data Scientist
 Before diving into the data, it was important for us to hone in on what questions exactly we are trying to answer.
 This means thinking about what can provide the most value to our client WTWY.
 Let's pick out some details from their initial contact:

->[...] optimize the effectiveness of our street team work, which is a significant portion of our fundraising efforts. [...]
-As we are new and inclusive organization, [...] fill our event space with individuals passionate about increasing the participation of women in technology, and to concurrently build awareness and reach. [...] such that we can gather the most signatures, ideally from those who will attend the gala and contribute to our cause.
+>[...] optimize the effectiveness of our street team work, which is a **significant portion of our fundraising efforts**. [...]
+As we are **new and inclusive organization**, [...] fill our event space with individuals passionate about increasing the **participation of women in technology**, and to concurrently build awareness and reach. [...] such that we can gather the **most signatures, ideally from those who will attend the gala** and contribute to our cause.

 Some potential takeaways:
 * The summer gala is very important to WTWY as it comprises a large part of their fundraising